-- Taking the stairs instead of the elevator - Walking part way to work or the grocery store - Parking so you'll need to walk a little farther to your job, house, or store - Gardening - Increasing your involvement in physical chores, like raking leaves - Taking hikes or playing sports, like tennis or softball
+- Taking the stairs instead of the elevator - Walking part way to work or the grocery store - Parking so you'll need to walk a little farther to your job, house, or store - Gardening or chopping wood - Increasing your involvement in physical chores, like raking leaves - Taking hikes or playing sports, like tennis or softball

 You can lose weight and gain other health benefits to a far greater degree if you have a regular exercise program.
-By "regular exercise program," we mean activities that increase your heart rate for a sustained period of time, like walking briskly (3 miles per hour), jogging, swimming, cycling, or using a stair-step machine.
-The best results are achieved by doing a total of 150 minutes per week.
-This can be done by doing five or more exercise sessions per week for at least 30 minutes.
+By "regular exercise program," we mean activities that increase your heart rate for a sustained period of time, like walking, jogging, swimming, cycling, or using a stair-step machine.
+Best results are achieved by doing four or more exercise sessions per week for at least 30 minutes.
 You can even do this in 10-minute chunks.
 Doing any exercise is better than no exercise at all, even if it falls short of four times per week.